- High-tech interior

-The Q5 earns an 8 out of 10 on our scale for good base equipment, excellent optional features, a terrific infotainment system bundled with other segment-leading technology, and a fairly high degree of customizability.
+The Q5 earns an 8 out of 10 on our scale for good base equipment, excellent optional features, a terrific infotainment system bundled with other exclusive technology, and a fairly high degree of customizability.
 (Read more about how we rate cars.)

-The range starts with the Premium trim level before jumping up to Premium Plus and range-topping Platinum models; Audi expects that the Premium Plus will again be the most popular.
+The range starts with the Premium trim level before jumping up to Premium Plus and range-topping Platinum models; Audi expects that the Premium Plus will be the most popular.

 But that doesn't mean that the base model is stripped out.
 The Premium includes niceties like power-operated front seats, power windows and locks, a proximity key, and a decent audio system.
-It also includes some surprises: leather upholstery is standard, as are Xenon headlights, a satin finish roof rack, and lower speed automatic emergency braking.
+It also includes some surprises: leather upholstery is standard, as are xenon headlights, a satin finish roof rack, and lower speed automatic emergency braking.